ialeksandrov/ialeksandrov.github.io/_posts/2023-09-26-how-to-backup-and-restore-hashicorp-vault.markdown

 }
 ```

+NOTE: The snapshot contains Data Encryption Key, which is encrypted by the aws KMS.
+If your vault running on minikube doesn’t have access to that KMS, the newly restored vault will not unseal.

+This is designed to protect the snapshot.

 If you are not feeling comfortable restoring with CLI there is also a GUI Version from your fresh Vault instance.
 When you authenticate you will see a drop-down button “Status” → “Raft Storage” → “Snapshots” → “Restore”
 After this, there will be an option to provide a snapshot file.